My Philly Cranksgiving Winning Strategy

 Prizes other than First Place Overall

-UPDATE for 2024: There is still or should be a Most Charitable prize, which goes to the person who hauls in the most weight.
-I advise making multiple trips to the Grocery Outlet on American Street about 1 block from the finish point, and if we deplete that place then we can start emptying the Acme at 2nd & Girard.
+UPDATE for 2025: There may be a Most Charitable prize, which goes to the person who hauls in the most weight.
+If this ptize is awarded, it might only be awarded to someone who hauls in more weight than the 1st Overall winner.
+I advise making multiple trips to the Grocery Outlet on American Street about 1 block from the finish point and hauling in over 700 pounds, and if we deplete that place then we can start emptying the Acme at 2nd & Girard.
 (Go almost a block south past Girard, then turn left up a ramp to the Acme.)
-If that store starts running low on good things to get, then go to the Acme at 10th & South.
-The amount of weight hauled in by people who won this prize in the past has usually been around or over 300 pounds.
-In 2019, the weight hauled in by the winner of this prize was about 380 pounds.
-The 2024 change with a new finish location close to a store has the one who hauled in the most weight hauling in 812.9 pounds in 13 trips.
+The 2024 change with a new finish location close to a store has the 2024 weight winner hauling in 812.9 pounds in 13 trips (in 4 hours).

-UPDATE after the 2022 event: I consider the Trader Joes at 1324 Arch as useful for 80 to over 250 pounds of canned beans at 89 - 99 cents per 15-16 ounce can that weighs in at about 1.1 pounds each.
-Also, I consider a 2022 competitor who competed with a cargo bike with a trailer as having demonstrated ability to haul in about 275 pounds in one trip, which means about 550 pounds if he tries for this prize with two trips.
-I consider 3 trips with ~ 700-800 pounds as doable, and about/over 800 pounds having fair chance of also getting 1st Overall without a score multiplier.
+Also, I consider a 2022 competitor who competed with a cargo bike with a trailer as having demonstrated ability to haul in about 275 pounds in one trip.
+I consider 3 trips with ~ 700-825 pounds as doable, and over 700 pounds having fair chance of also getting 1st Overall even without a score multiplier.

 There is a prize for the most points earned by someone who is female, transgender, a femme or non-binary.
-The person who won this prize in 2022 hauled in either about 67 or about 76 pounds.
-I think there are women who can haul in well over 100 pounds and receipts from 4 or more stores.
+The person who won this prize in 2022 hauled in either about 67 or about 76 pounds, without the convenience of a Grocery Outlet only one block from the finish point.
+I think there are women who can haul in well over 100 pounds from Grocery Outlet (even if in more than one trip) and get receipts from 4 or more, even 8 or more stores.
+135 pounds from Grocery Outlet and 15 pounds from 8 other stores results in 300 points.
+200 pounds from Grocery Outlet and 10 pounds from 3 other stores results in 315 points.

 Lower cost groceries

 Groceries generally cost less at Aldi than at other stores.
-The one that is least out of the way from the starting point to the finish point is a new one at the Ridge Avenue side of 1300 Fairmount.
-It wasn't on the manifest but was allowed and mentioned at the starting point in 2022.
-Trader Joes at 2121 Market (use the rear driveway accessible from 21st and from 22nd just north of Market) and at 1324 Arch have cans of beans for cheap.
+The one that is least out of the way from the starting point to the finish point is at the Ridge Avenue side of 1300 Fairmount.

 Large cans of string beans at Acmes cost little per pound.